-If you want an elegant, natural centrepiece for the holiday table this year but also crave a project that is simple and quick to make, this DIY Christmas candle ring is just the thing.
+If you want an elegant, natural centrepiece for the holiday table this year but also crave a project that is simple and quick to make, DIY Christmas candle rings are just the thing.
 The natural elements and cozy, flickering candle will make everyone want to gather around the table to bask in its beauty.
-And it looks so impressive, nobody will believe how fast you made it!
+And it looks so impressive that nobody will believe how fast you made it!

 Every year around the holidays, I cover my house with fresh greenery.
 I forage for supplies and decorate my house beautifully, using nature as my muse.
 No glitter, no plastic…it’s how the holidays should go, in my opinion!

-The beauty of this Christmas candle ring is that you only need small branches to fill up the wreath, so it is a great way to use up leftover materials from wreath making or excess Christmas tree snipping.
+The beauty of Christmas candle rings is that you only need small branches to fill up the wreath, so it is a great way to use leftover materials from wreath making or excess Christmas tree snipping.

-It’s simple to whip up, so if you’re looking for some last-minute natural Christmas decorations, give this candle ring a try for your dining or coffee table!
+It’s simple to whip up, so if you’re looking for some last-minute natural Christmas decorations, try this candle wreath for your dining or coffee table!

 This post will cover…